UnusualNorm/ComputerCraft-CC-Server/README.md

 ![alt text](./computer-run-example.png)

 > If you see `Domain not permitted`, your ComputerCraft configuration is not correct yet.
-> Make sure you complete the step above, "Allow your ComputerCraft computers to connect to your server".
+> Make sure you complete the step, "Allow your ComputerCraft computers to connect to your server".

 ## Working with return values